junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2617
-congress: 114th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 2617

-That the bill from the House of Representatives (H.R.
-2617) entitled “An Act to amend the Fair Minimum Wage Act of 2007 to postpone a scheduled increase in the minimum wage applicable to American Samoa.”, do pass with the following
+> To amend the Fair Minimum Wage Act of 2007 to reduce a scheduled increase in the minimum wage applicable to American Samoa.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Minimum wage for American Samoa